caring for the generation

 Who and what are we looking for?

 We are seeking Companion Carers who are warm-hearted and compassionate people and who love working with the elderly.
 Professional experience is not necessary as full training is provided, life experience is essential.
-You can find more information about all the training we provide to our new staff at our Bright Care Training Academy here.
+You can find more information about being a carer and all the training we provide to our new staff at our Bright Care Training Academy here.

 We are also opening up opportunities for evening classes too, so as a new colleague joining our team you can maintain other work commitments until you are fully setup and ready to work with us.